WenjianGan/LRFR/README.md

-This is official implement for LRFP
+This is official implement for LRFR